nickerso/cellml-spec-sphinx-test/source/component-ref-element-item.rst

 The component\_ref element information item
 ===========================================

-component\_ref element information items (referred to in this specification as component\_ref elements) are element information items in the CellML 1.1 namespace with local name equal to component\_ref.
+Component\_ref element information items (referred to in this specification as component\_ref elements) are element information items in the CellML 1.1 namespace with local name equal to component\_ref.